-Our commitment to respecting human rights is embedded throughout our Corporate policies, practices, and expectations.
+Our commitment to respecting human rights is embedded throughout our corporate policies, practices, and expectations.
 We are guided by the goals of universally recognized human rights principles as we identify and mitigate the potential impacts of our activities.

-- We strive to have a positive influence on our workforce and in the communities where we operate. - We condemn human rights violations in any form, and we actively express these views in our engagements with governments and other stakeholders. - We do not use forced or compulsory labor in our operations, and we forbid the use of child labor in our workforce. - We are committed to respecting human rights as a fundamental principle in our operations.
+- We strive to have a positive influence on our workforce and in the communities where we operate. - We condemn human rights violations in any form, and we actively express these views in our engagements with governments and other stakeholders. - We do not use forced or compulsory labor in our operations, and we forbid the use of child labor in our workforce.

+We are committed to respecting human rights as a fundamental principle in our operations.
 Our approach is guided by the goals of universally recognized principles, which are integrated into our policies, practices, and expectations, and regularly reinforced through training.
-Our human rights efforts reflect the spirit and intent of the United Nations Universal Declaration of Human Rights..."
-[See ExxonMobil Sustainability Report Respecting Human Rights, published January 2024, available at exxonmobil.com]
+Our human rights efforts reflect the spirit and intent of the United Nations Universal Declaration of Human Rights...
 "Defining our expectations for ethical conduct, our Standards of Business Conduct include our "foundation policies" and incorporate key elements of the U.N.
 Global Compact.
 The Board of Directors adopts and oversees the administration of these standards, which uphold the values of human rights, labor, the environment, and anti-corruption.
 Wholly owned and majority-owned subsidiaries of Exxon Mobil Corporation generally adopt policies similar to the Corporation's foundation policies, and these foundation policies collectively express expectations for directors, officers, and employees....
 Our Statement of Principles on Security and Human Rights highlights our commitment to conduct business in a way that protects the security of personnel, facilities, and operations and respects human rights.
 The framework guides our wholly owned and majority-owned operating affiliates on managing interactions with host government-assigned security and private security providers.
-It also offers guidance for documenting and reporting allegations of human rights abuses in the protection of our assets.."
-[See ExxonMobil Sustainability Report-Respecting Human Rights, published January 2024, available at exxonmobil.com]
+It also offers guidance for documenting and reporting allegations of human rights abuses in the protection of our assets..."
+[For more see ExxonMobil's 2025 Sustainability Report, available at exxonmobil.com]

-&lt;sup>1 Exxon Mobil Corporation has numerous affiliates, many with names that include ExxonMobil, Exxon, Mobil, Esso, and XTO.
-For convenience and simplicity, those terms, and terms such as "Corporation," "company," "our," "we," and "its" are sometimes used as abbreviated references to one or more specific affiliates or affiliate groups.
+1 Exxon Mobil Corporation has numerous affiliates, many with names that include ExxonMobil, Exxon, Mobil, Esso, and XTO.
+For convenience and simplicity, those terms and terms such as "Corporation," "company," "our," "we," and "its" are sometimes used as abbreviated references to one or more specific affiliates or affiliate groups.
 Abbreviated references describing global or regional operational organizations, and global or regional business lines are also sometimes used for convenience and simplicity.
 Nothing contained herein is intended to override the corporate separateness of affiliated companies.
 Exxon Mobil Corporation's goals do not guarantee any action or future performance by its affiliates or Exxon Mobil Corporation's responsibility for those affiliates' actions and future performance, each affiliate of which manages its own affairs.